Sedbergh

-Sedbergh (/ˈsɛdbər/ SED-bər or /ˈsɛbər/ SEB-ər) is a town and civil parish in the ceremonial county of Cumbria.
-It falls within the historic boundaries of the West Riding of Yorkshire.
-Since April 2023, it has been administered by Westmorland and Furness local authority.
-The 2001 census gave the parish a population of 2,705, increasing at the 2011 census to 2,765.
-It lies about 10 mi east of Kendal, 28 mi north of Lancaster and about 10 mi north of Kirkby Lonsdale, within the Yorkshire Dales National Park (the boundaries of which in this area follow those of the historic counties).
-It stands at the foot of Howgill Fells, on the north bank of the River Rawthey, which joins the River Lune 2 mi below the town.
+Sedbergh (/ˈsɛdbər/ SED-bər or /ˈsɛbər/ SEB-ər) is a town and civil parish in the Westmorland and Furness area of the ceremonial county of Cumbria, England, about 10 mi east of Kendal, 28 mi north of Lancaster and about 10 mi north of Kirkby Lonsdale.
+It was historically part of the West Riding of Yorkshire.

+In 2021, the civil parish had a population of 2,765.
+It lies within the Yorkshire Dales National Park at the foot of Howgill Fells, on the north bank of the River Rawthey, which joins the River Lune 2 mi below the town.